mriffey/Clarion_BulkInsert/README.md

 dateTime,
 time(n)

-there wil some additional ones added in a few days
+there will be some additional ones added in a few days